zizther/Jam/readme.md

 * A responsive grid that can be customised to your needs.

-* A solid base built on [modern-normalize](normalize-url) to fix cross-browser compatibility issues.
+* A solid base built on [modern-normalize][normalize-url] to fix cross-browser compatibility issues.

 * Consistently styled buttons that work with `<a>` and `<button>` elements.